nissimsan/doc_generation/README.md

-# Generation of shipping documents from common schema
+# Generation of shipping schemas from a common model

 This project is for generating document schemas from a common class data model in accordance to [edi3.org](https://edi3.org) method and tooling.